Huyenhuynhh/p5Playground/README.md

 ## Overview

-The p5.js Code Playground is an interactive web application designed to provide users with a platform to write, run, and experiment with p5.js sketches directly in the browser
+The p5.js Code Playground is an interactive web application designed to provide users with a platform to write, run, and experiment with p5.js sketches directly in the browser.

+P5Playground can be used at https://huyenhuynhh.github.io/p5Playground/

 ## Features